quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 <!--Given the low germline *de novo* mutation rate in mammalian genomes and the potential strength of selection on a mutator, we would likely require a very large number of offspring, as well as an environment that attenuates the effects of selection, in order to detect the effects of a germline mutator allele.-->

 Compared to haplotypes that harbor wild-type alleles at a particular locus, we expect those harboring mutator alleles to carry an excess of total germline mutations.
 Indeed, candidate germline mutator loci have been discovered in human genomes by identifying haplotypes with excess derived allele counts [@PMID:28095480].
-However, protein-coding genes involved in DNA replication and repair often recognize particular sequence motifs or excise lesions at specific nucleotides [@PMID:28485537].
+However, protein-coding genes involved in DNA replication and repair often recognize particular sequence motifs or excise lesions at specific nucleotides [@PMID:32619789].
 Thus, we might also expect the spectrum of de novo mutations -- i.e, the frequency of each individual mutation type (C>T, A>G, etc.) -- to differ between genomes that carry either a mutator or wild-type allele at a given locus.

 In 2022, we discovered a germline mutator allele in mice by analyzing whole-genome sequencing data from 152 recombinant inbred lines (RILs).
 Commonly known as the <ins>B</ins>X<ins>D</ins>s [@PMID:33472028], these RILs were derived from either F2 or advanced intercrosses of C57<ins>B</ins>L/6J and <ins>D</ins>BA/2J, two laboratory strains that exhibit significant differences in their germline mutation spectra [@PMID:30753674].
 Since the BXD RILs were maintained via brother-sister mating for up to 180 generations and housed in a controlled laboratory environment, they presented an ideal population for mutator allele discovery.
-Namely, each line accumulated hundreds or thousands of germline *de novo* mutations on a nearly-homozygous linear mosaic of the parental haplotypes, while the effects of negative selection on new and standing variation were attenuated [@doi:10.1146/annurev.ecolsys.39.110707.173437].
+Namely, each line accumulated hundreds or thousands of germline mutations on a nearly-homozygous linear mosaic of the parental haplotypes, while the effects of negative selection on new and standing variation were attenuated by strict inbreeding [@doi:10.1146/annurev.ecolsys.39.110707.173437].
 We used quantitative trait locus (QTL) mapping to identify a locus on chromosome 4 that was strongly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
-The QTL overlapped *Mutyh*, which encodes a protein that normally prevents C>A mutations by repairing oxidative DNA damage [@PMID:17581577], and we hypothesized that missense mutations in *Mutyh* were responsible for a 50% increase in the C>A mutation rate between BXDs with either parental haplotype at the QTL.
+The QTL overlapped *Mutyh*, which encodes a protein that normally prevents C>A mutations by repairing oxidative DNA damage [@PMID:17581577], and we hypothesized that missense mutations in *Mutyh* were responsible for a 50% increase in the C>A mutation rate between BXDs with either parental haplotype at the QTL [@PMID:35545679].

-In this study, we developed a new method to detect alleles that affect the mutation spectrum in two-parent RILs, and applied it to the *de novo* germline mutation data from the BXDs.
-We assessed its power to detect candidate mutator alleles, re-discovered the mutator near *Mutyh*, and identified compelling evidence of epistasis between two germline mutator alleles that augment the C>A germline mutation rate.
+In this study, we developed a new method to detect alleles that affect the mutation spectrum in biparental RILs, and applied it to *de novo* germline mutation data from the BXDs.
+We assessed its power to detect candidate mutator alleles, re-identified the mutator near *Mutyh*, and discovered compelling evidence of epistasis between two germline mutator alleles that augment the C>A germline mutation rate.

 ## Materials and Methods